Clarus (CLAR)

 Clarus Trailing 12-Month Return On Invested Capital

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Clarus’s ROIC has decreased significantly over the last few years.
+Over the last few years, Clarus’s ROIC has unfortunately decreased significantly.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-We were impressed by how significantly Clarus blew past analysts’ EBITDA expectations this quarter.
-We were also glad its revenue outperformed Wall Street’s estimates.
-On the other hand, its EPS was in line.
-Overall, this print had some key positives.
-The stock traded up 4.1% to $3.39 immediately after reporting.
+It was good to see Clarus beat analysts’ EPS expectations this quarter.
+We were also glad its full-year EBITDA guidance exceeded Wall Street’s estimates.
+On the other hand, its revenue missed and its EBITDA fell short of Wall Street’s estimates.
+Overall, this was a weaker quarter.
+The stock traded down 2.8% to $3.01 immediately after reporting.

-We see the value of companies helping consumers, but in the case of Clarus, we’re out.
-First off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+Clarus falls short of our quality standards.
+While its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
 On top of that, its relatively low ROIC suggests management has struggled to find compelling investment opportunities.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.